Rye House Rockets: 2010s

 The Rockets continued to compete in the Premier League from 2010 to 2016 before entering the highest tier of British speedway for the first time in their history for the 2017 season.
 The team competed in the SGB Premiership and featured riders such as Chris Harris and Scott Nicholls.
 Mid-way through the 2018 season the Rockets results were annulled by the Speedway Control Bureau, due to the teams withdrawal due to financial issues.

 In September 2018, the Lakeside Hammers, a speedway team in the SGB Championship, moved to the Rye House Stadium, following the closure of the Arena Essex Raceway.

 2020s

-In December 2020, the Rye House stadium was demolished.
+In December 2020, the Rye House stadium remains in a legal quagmire, however there are a few Rocket fan groups fighting to once again see the Rockets team race at the iconic track.